jvansch1/ycharts-wiki/YCharts-General-Charts-(i.e.-Bar-Charts-2.0).md

 ```
 xAxis: Required, one of 'securities', 'metrics', 'time'
 metrics: Optional, list of 0 or more metrics, default []
-securities: Required, list of 1 or more securities
+securities: Required, list of 1 or more securities.
+Unlike fundamental charts securities must all be indicators are be NOT indicators.
+If mixed list, take the first security, and filter out other securities of NOT that type.
 startDate: Optional, Date in format of MM/DD/YYYY, default None
 endDate: Optional, Date in format of MM/DD/YYYY, default None
 numTicks: Optional, integer, default None